-- Access to date: Ensure reliable, integrated, and accessible data that enables strategic business decision making.
+- Access to data: Ensure reliable, integrated, and accessible data that enables strategic business decision making.

-Reporting into the Information Technology Governance Committee (ITGC), the steering committee will be responsible for the following throughout all project phases:
+Reporting into the Information Technology Governance Committee (ITGC), the Executive Steering Committee is responsible for the following throughout all project phases:

 - Champion the project;

-- Set and approve vision, guiding principles, objectives, timelines and deliverables, and success criteria;
+- Set and approve vision, guiding principles, objectives, timelines, deliverables, and success criteria;

 - Monitor progress of the project and organizational impacts;